sahil-rawat/sahil-rawat.github.io/_posts/2021-07-03-Burp-Suite.md

 We have Burp installed and the listener is active on port 8080, now we need to configure our browsers to use Burp as a proxy,

-**For Firefox:** Navigate to preferences → advanced → network → settings, then turn on the manual proxy configuration, and set it to the local proxy as (127.0.0.1 on Port 8080)
+**💻 For Firefox:** Navigate to preferences → advanced → network → settings, then turn on the manual proxy configuration, and set it to the local proxy as (127.0.0.1 on Port 8080)

 ![](https://github.com/sahil-rawat/assets/blob/master/IMG/BURP_SUITE_CONFIGURE_II.png?raw=true)

-**For Chrome:** Navigate to preferences → advanced → system → click on open your computer's proxy settings → enable web proxy (HTTP) and set it to 127.0.0.1 on port 8080
+**💻 For Chrome:** Navigate to preferences → advanced → system → click on open your computer's proxy settings → enable web proxy (HTTP) and set it to 127.0.0.1 on port 8080

 ![](https://github.com/sahil-rawat/assets/blob/master/IMG/BURP_SUITE_CONFIGURE_III.png?raw=true)